European Patent Attorney

 Renaud then successively worked in two patent law firms before joining a leading general law practice.

 He developed an extensive experience in patent litigation as well as opposition at the European patent office.
-He has already pleaded more than seventy cases in oral proceedings, both in French and English.
+He has already pleaded more than 150 cases in oral proceedings, both in French and English.